-- Trace the evolution of nature, scope and elements of human gergraphy since the pre-scientific days. - Identify and analyse the approaches to the study of human geography with special reference to resource, locational aspects, landscape sudy and environmental considerations. - Explain the significance of race and ethnicity of human beings with special reference to Indian civilisation. - Analyse the spatio-temporal relationship of different social and cultural regional components.
+- Trace the evolution of nature, scope and recent trends of Human Geography. - Identify the elements of human gergraphy since the pre-scientific days.

+- Identify and analyse the approaches to the study of human geography with special reference to resource, locational aspects, landscape study and environmental considerations. - Explain the significance of race and ethnicity of human beings with special reference to Indian civilisation. - Analyse the spatio-temporal relationship of different social and cultural regional components. - Explain the role of language and religion in society.

-Unit-1 Nature, Scope and Recent Trends.
-Elements of Human Geography
+Unit-1 D Nature, Scope and Recent Trends of Human Geography

 - 1.0 Introduction

+- 1.1 Objectives

-- 1.1 Nature of Human Geography
+- 1.2 Nature of Human Geography

-- 1.2 Scope of study
+- 1.3 Scope of study

-- 1.3 Recent Trends
+- 1.4 Recent Trends

-- 1.4 Elements of Human Geography
+- 1.5 Conclusion

+- 1.6 Model Questions

 Geography is a mother field of science devoted to the study of the lands, features, inhabitants and phenomena of the earth and planets.
-Geography is often defined in terms of two branhes; human geography and physical geography.
-From the prescientific period e.g. eighteenth century human geography deals with the study of people and their communities, cultures, economics and interactions with the environment by studying their relations with and across space and plan.
+Geography is often defined in terms of two branches; human geography and physical geography.
+From the pre-scientific period e.g. eighteenth century human geography deals with the study of people and their communities, cultures, economics and interactions with the environment by studying their relations with and across space and plan.
 Geography has been called the world decipline (Bonnett, A, 2003) and the bridge between the human and the physical sciences (Dorn.
 H., 1991).

 Historically greek and roman geographers attempted to explain the geo-biological features of life and the associated levels of progress of people and civilization.
-The idea that environment controls the every course of human action was organisedly revived by a part of western philosphers during European renaissance.
+The idea that environment controls the every course of human action was organisedly revived by a part of western philosophers during European renaissance.

-The works of first scientific Geographer Von Humboult in the form of Kosmos and the Kod Kunde of first modern Geographer Karl Ritter bestify the interrelationship between man and his environment.
-Human Geographey became popular in academic wold after the publication of Origin of Species by British philospher Charles Darwin in 1859.
+The works of first scientific Geographer Von Humboult in the form of Kosmos and the Erdkunde of first modern Geographer Karl Ritter bestify the interrelationship between man and his environment.
+Human Geographey became popular in academic world after the publication of Origin of Species by British philospher Charles Darwin in 1859.

-However, German Geographer Friednih Ratzel (1844-1904) is, however, known as 'Founder of Modern Human Geography.
-The book for which Ratzel is acknowledged all over ever the wold is Anthropogeographic.
+However, German Geographer Friedrich Ratzel (1844-1904) is, however, known as 'Founder of Modern Human Geography.
+The book for which Ratzel is acknowledged all over the world is Anthropogeographic.
 It was completed between 1872 and 1899.
 The main focus of this monumental work is on the effects of different physicial features and locations on the style and life of the people.

-Before the first world was, human Geography attained great popularity in France because of founder of modern French Geography Paul Vidal de la Blache (1845-1918).
-He stuted that human Geography offers a new conception of the interrelationship between earth and man a move synthetic knowledge of the physical laws govering the our earth and of the relations between the leving beings which in habit it.
-He published his classic entitled Principles de geographic humane (1922 in French language, 1926 in English language).
-Finally Human Geography is defined by American Geography E. Huntigton (1876-1947) with all its modern sense "Study of the nature and distribution of the relationships betwen geographical environment and human activities and qualities."
+Before the first world war, human Geography attained great popularity in France because of founder of modern French Geography Paul Vidal de la Blache (1845-1918).
+He stated that human Geography offers a new concept of the interrelationship between earth and man, a more synthetic knowledge of the physical laws govering the earth and of the relations between the living beings which inhabit it.
+He published his classic entitled Principles de geography is defined by American Geographer E. Huntigton (1876-1947) with all its modern sense "Study of the nature and distribution of the relationships between geographical environment and human activities and qualities."